jncox/advancedsolutionsbootcamp/calm_escript_blueprint/calm_escript_blueprint.rst

 Overview
 ++++++++

 Thus far we've utilized Bash and Powershell scripts within Calm blueprints to automate complex application deployments.
 While shell scripts are powerful and versitile, there are times a more robust programming language, like Python, are useful.
-Python is both extremely powerful, and friendly for beginners due to it's easy readability.
+Python is both extremely powerful, and friendly for beginners due to its easy readability.

 You may have already noticed, but Nutanix Calm has a script type called EScript_.
 Short for Epsilon Script (Epsilon is the orchestration engine that drives Calm), EScript is a sandboxed Python interpreter.
 It contains many commonly used modules for scripting and automation.
 In particular, it contains the **requests** module as **urlreq**, which allows Calm to interface with any Rest API.